 Except that the disk is a patentable thing, and on that he has a patent.

-A grant made by a government that confers upon the creator of an invention the sole right to make, use, and sell that invention for a limited period
+- a government grant to an inventor assuring him the sole right to make, use, and sell his invention for a limited period